Daria-Navrotska/New_York_City_Bike_2022/README.md

 ---

 ### **Data Context**
-Since its launch in 2013, City Bike has grown into New York City’s largest bike-sharing program and one of the biggest worldwide.
+Since its launch in 2013, Citi Bike has grown into New York City’s largest bike-sharing program and one of the biggest worldwide.
 Rising demand—especially since the COVID-19 pandemic—has exposed weaknesses in station capacity and bike distribution.
 Stations in busy commuter areas often run out of bikes, while others remain full, preventing returns.
 This project investigates the causes of such imbalances and provides data-backed recommendations to improve operational efficiency and customer satisfaction.

 ---

 ### **Data Sources**
-1. **City Bike System Data (2022)**
+1. **Citi Bike System Data (2022)**
    Open-source monthly trip data from:
    [https://s3.amazonaws.com/tripdata/index.html](https://s3.amazonaws.com/tripdata/index.html)
    Includes start and end times, station names, locations, and bike types.